 Let’s turn back a moment to speak about black and fawn extension as it may concerns the phenomenon.

-As told before, it was supposed there was two different alleles once, one for saddled dog (As) and one for doberman-like black and tan dog (At).
+As told before, once it was supposed there was two different alleles, one for saddled dog (As) and one for doberman-like black and tan dog (At).
 After sequencing all A series alleles, they found only At with probably some not yet sequenced modifiers genes influencing the black/fawn extension.
-As we can see on the animation, dogs may have different amount of black and fawn, and as some German Shepherd has a very little saddle and they are almost all fawn, some are so dark with black so extended saddle that they can look like total black, but they are not!
+And now the Raly gene was found, RALY in german shepherds is responsable of the difference between saddled and dark phenotype.
+But always a black and tan dog it will e.
+As we can see on the animation, dogs may have different amount of black and fawn, and as some German Shepherd has a very little saddle and are almost all fawn, some are so dark with black so extended saddle that they can look like total black, but they are not!
 This is also caused by the black mask, usually black mask covers only the muzzle, but in some cases it’s so extended that it covers also part or all dog’s legs as we usually see often in some Malinois Beligian Shepherd Dogs.
-If you open the next picture you see it’s not a solid black dog, it only seems to be total black but near paws there is a little fawn.
+If you open the next picture you see it’s not a solid black dog, it only seems to be total black but near paws there is a little fawn patch.
 This is not a solid black dog, this is a black and tan dog with only a few of tan.
 And probably a huge black mask covering a lot of body of the dog.
 But it’s an “At” dog, not a really total black dog, and if we mate it with a “a a” recessive black dog, as At it’s dominant over a, some when not all black and tan pups will born.

-As the saddle extension it’s quantitative, if we cross the dogs in the last two picture we get a “standard saddled show line German Shepherd”.
+As the saddle extension it’s quantitative, if we cross the dogs in the last two picture probably a “standard saddled show line German Shepherd” will born.

 In the next picture a very dark sable German Shepherd, it’s more difficult to think it as a solid black dog.